magepeopleteam/service-booking-manager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Service Booking Manager is a powerful plugin for managing bookings and Scheduling for Services like Car Wash, Repair Services, Salon & Spa, and any kind of class appointments.
+Service Booking Manager is a powerful plugin for managing bookings and Scheduling for Services like Car Wash service Booking, Repair Services Booking, Salon & Spa Appointment Booking, and any kind of class appointments.

 == Description ==
 Service Booking Manager makes it easy to manage bookings and reservations for any type of service or appointment, whether it's a fitness class, workshop, car wash, repair service, or private consultation.